 Additionally, using the tools in your tool belt in different areas has multiple benefits.
 First, you learn other disciplines, which will help you a lot when you're a leader, and second, the other people learn from you, and last, these techniques increase team collaboration, which will be your job as a leader.
 Taking an extra step and initiating new strategies in your team will make you stand out.

 Here is my practical advice for this week: Look at your existing operation in your engineering shell and search for the systems or processes that help you do your job better.
 Next, imagine having a similar approach with other disciplines.
 How would it look?
 Try to tweak some parts to adapt them to your situation.
 Offer it to your colleagues and ask for their opinions.
 If people oppose, take the feedback and improve your plan until you offer an acceptable strategy.
 Don't make it perfect; take action and improve your plan on the way.

 These initiatives will help you improve communication with non-technical people, challenge your technical knowledge, and nudge you to research more.
 You're not alone in your career, so ask people around you for help.

 What I Published Over The Last Two Weeks

 I published one article and a podcast episode.

 Recently, I became the book supplier for my father.
 Choosing books for someone else is a powerful position, and I take it seriously and feel responsible.

 Roberto and I talked about distributed systems, the CAP theorem, writing a book, and growing a career in software engineering.
 Listen to the new episode of Software World to learn more.

-If you find these letters valuable, consider sharing it with friends, colleagues, or work friends!
+If you find these letters valuable, consider sharing them with friends, colleagues, or work friends!